br3ndonland/udacity-google/udacity-google-00-apply.md

 2. Pre-requisite Knowledge
 3. Your Goals

-Goals responses:
+### Responses

-> What is your primary purpose in taking this program?
+> **What is your primary purpose in taking this program?**

-* I selected "Help move from academia to industry", but "Start a new career in this field" would also fit
+I selected "Help move from academia to industry", but "Start a new career in this field" would also fit.

-> What do you hope to accomplish through this program?
+> **What do you hope to accomplish through this program?**
+>
 > *Please comment on relevant personal and professional goals.
 Include information about professional achievements (e.g., projects) that demonstrate how you have worked towards your goal.
 Please answer using complete sentences and no more than 150 words.*

 In the short term, I plan to build responsive and powerful web apps.
 I have already begun building my skills in the Udacity Full Stack Web Developer Nanodegree program.
 I am proficient with Python, HTML5, CSS3, Markdown, Git, and GitHub, and am starting to learn JavaScript and build websites.
 I created a portfolio website, https://br3ndonland.github.io/udacity/.
 The website is fully responsive, built with Bootstrap and Jekyll, and hosted with GitHub Pages.